jni/ilovesymposia.com/posts/2019/10/24/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 Scientists](https://go.chanzuckerberg.com/imaging) and [Imaging Software Fellows](https://go.chanzuckerberg.com/imaging#imaging-software-fellows)
 programs in March, which we thought would be a good opportunity to grow the team.
-Among others, we invited John Kirkham (NVIDIA), Eric Perlman (then at Johns Hopkins, now freelancing).
+Among others, we invited John Kirkham (NVIDIA) and Eric Perlman (then at Johns Hopkins, now freelancing).
 The CZI meeting was a dramatic demonstration of the power of bringing together people with complementary experience, as John added support for viewing bigger-than-RAM [dask